DenisCarriere/geocoder/docs/providers/Tamu.rst

 - `city`: The city of the location to geocode.
 - `state`: The state of the location to geocode.
 - `zipcode`: The zipcode of the location to geocode.
-- `key`: use your own API Key from TomTom.
+- `key`: use your own API Key from Tamu.
 - `method`: (default=geocode) Use the following:

   - geocode